exclaves/exclaves.github.io/content/posts/2023-02-19-growing-land-art/index.md

 Monumentally altered landscapes everywhere, and yet the iconic land art commissions I have sought are small, fragile, bio-interventions.

-For Heizer and Turrell, the desert landscape was an offensively blank canvas, that just needed the dust swept up and the artist's master stroke.
-Land art could also be collaboration, even performance.
-With trees, with knowledge, with heat, with geodesy, with magnetism, with rock, with earth, with land, with water.
+Heizer and Turrell saw their desert landscape as an offensively blank canvas, something that just needed the dust swept up and the artist's master stroke.

+But land art could also be collaboration, even performance - with trees, with knowledge, with heat, with geodesy, with magnetism, with rock, with earth, with land, with water.

-In *Pine Wall*, *Divided Oaks*, *Birch Palisade* and *Turning Pines*, Buisman and Nash continue to search for this collaboration, imperfectly and unpredictably, as their works return to the forest.
+In *Pine Wall*, *Divided Oaks*, *Birch Palisade* and *Turning Pines*, Buisman and Nash search for this relationship, imperfectly and unpredictably.
+As their works return to the forest, the collaboration continues.